 - Ray Bradbury story "The Screaming Woman" revolves around a young girl trying to warn anyone who'll listen about the woman she can hear screaming for help under the ground.
 She fears foul play, but everyone ignores her or, naturally, makes her take enormous waste-of-time detours and then brushes her off again.
 She's only believed when the woman stops screaming and starts singing to herself, a song only she and the girl's father have ever known, which gets him to start digging.

 - In A Song of Ice and Fire, eight-year-old Arya Stark tries to warn her father that she overheard men discussing a plot to kill him.
 Eddard did actually stop and listen to his daughter, but she was so flustered her explanation came out as complete gibberish about monsters.
+The fact that the two men used so many code words only made it harder, even she barely understood what it meant.

 - Ignoring the Evil-Detecting Dog also happens to both Robb and Jon, who ignore their direwolves acting aggressively towards people, chalking it up as respectively spending too much time in battle and smelling boar in the area.
 It gets Robb killed, and Jon stabbed at least four times, possibly fatally.